-From Wealth to Power nevertheless, remains a recommended book for those who need to be introduced to American history and foreign policy.
-It offers insights which the current power of the United States may have served to obscure.
-Its analytical contribution could further serve to refocus priorities, questions and concerns in areas as diverse as the Arab/Islamic world and the European Union.
-Why both, for instance, despite many factors in their favor, could not pursue a unified and coherent foreign and defense policy, and thus increase their relative international stature?
-This may provide for a potentially interesting comparative study, beyond which one may further proceed to examine the question of the necessity of an Islamic State.
-Not solely in the sense of applying the shari'ah, but more so as a supra non-territorial state that can extract the resources of the 'Umma, based on structure and process as well as Islamic values.
-The relationship between state extractive structures and national power may be the place to start from.
+Nevertheless, From Wealth to Power remains a recommended book an introduction to American history and foreign policy.
+It offers insights that the current power of the United States may have served to obscure.
+Its analytical contribution could further serve to refocus priorities, questions, and concerns in areas as diverse as the Arab/Islamic world and the European Union.
+For instance, with many factors in their favor, why could not both pursue a unified and coherent foreign and defense policy, and thus increase their relative international stature?
+This may provide for a potentially interesting comparative study beyond which one may further proceed to examine the question of the necessity of an Islamic state.
+(Not solely in the sense of applying the Shari'ah, but more so as a supra nonterritorial state that can extract the resources of the Ummah, based on structure and process as well as Islamic values.)
+The relationship between state extractive structures and national power may be a good starting place.